lmullen/lincolnmullen.com/content/courses/capitalism.2023/index.md

 Daniel Vaca, _Evangelicals Incorporated: Books and the Business of Religion in America_ (Harvard University Press, 2019).

 Darren Grem, "The Marketplace Missions of S. Truett Cathy, Chick-Fil-A, and the Sunbelt South," in _Sunbelt Rising: The Politics of Place, Space, and Region_, ed.
-Michelle M. Nickerson and Darren Dochuk (Philadelphia: University of Pennsylvania Press, 2011), 293--315. \[[GMU Libraries](https://wrlc-gm.primo.exlibrisgroup.com/permalink/01WRLC_GML/19u1omk/cdi_askewsholts_vlebooks_9780812209976)\]
+Michelle M. Nickerson and Darren Dochuk (Philadelphia: University of Pennsylvania Press, 2011), 293--315.

 Suggested readings: